 Flight bookings from Europe made through indirect channels were weak in the first several weeks of 2019 (i.e. bookings made in these weeks, for arrival in the UK any time).
 Since then they have picked up, although the outlook for the year looks like it is lagging behind that of long haul markets, for whom flight bookings have been strong and indicating growth for most of 2019.

-It is assumed there will be no unforeseen major events in 2019 that disrupt overall international tourism or travel to Britain in particular, e.g. terrorism, health scares or natural disasters.
+Brexit aside, it is assumed there will be no unforeseen major events in 2019 that disrupt overall international tourism or travel to Britain in particular, e.g. terrorism, health scares or natural disasters.

-The ongoing value of the pound is a key uncertainty.
-The pound remains much lower than its pre-referendum level and is forecast to continue to be weak throughout the medium term, although the exact path of the exchange rate is a source of uncertainty in the forecast.
+The ongoing value of the pound remains an uncertainty.
+As of late July, the pound stands at a two-year low; it remains weak by historic standards and is forecast to continue to remain weak throughout the medium term, although the exact path of the exchange rate is a source of uncertainty in the forecast.
 VisitBritain’s consumer sentiment research has found that while there is still widespread agreement that the weak pound makes it a good time to visit the country, the favourable exchange rate is less top of mind for travellers than it was in 2016.

 |2018 Actual||2018 Actual growth||2019 Forecast||2019 Forecast growth|

-|Visitor spend (£bn)||£23.1bn||-5.9%||£24.9bn||7.8%|
+|Visitor spend (£bn)||£22.9bn||-6.6%||£24.5bn||7.0%|